 6. Cubes of chicken broth:

-I make my own broth (click here for method) and freeze some of it in can-sized portions and some in ice cube trays.
+I make my own perpetual bone broth and freeze some of it in can-sized portions and some in ice cube trays.
 This is ideal for those doggone recipes that call for 1 cup of chicken broth.
 What are you supposed to do with the rest of the can?
 If you don’t make your own broth, freeze “the rest of the can” in ice cube trays for next time.
 I also freeze stock in glass and have learned how to freeze in glass jars without breaking any too many, ever.
 You can also freeze stock flat in zippered bags, but cool it first.

 Bonus: Find freezable “cream of” casserole recipes here plus freezable homemade cream of chicken soup.